What You Need to Know About Snoring and Sleep Apnea

 Diagnosis

-There are a number of sleep studies that can be done to diagnose sleep apnea.
+Several sleep studies can be done to diagnose sleep apnea.
 During these studies, the number of episodes of slow or stopped breathing is recorded for an hour.
 Tests can also determine whether oxygen levels in the blood are lover during these events.

 During these sleep studies, you will be connected to monitors via electrodes on your head and body, but you will still have the ability to move around.
 Once you fall asleep, these electrode monitors will record the different stages of sleep and can identify potential sources of disruption in your sleep patterns.